 were both developed by IRCAM: ircam.ma/ar/index.php?soc=telec , ircam.ma/amzfr.htm

-- The Italian-Libyan Archaeological Mission in the Acacus: acacus.it
+The Italian-Libyan Archaeological Mission in the Acacus: acacus.org